-When square footage is tight every piece counts, well-picked furniture pieces and handy objects can transform a shoebox-sized interior.
-For tips on how to manage small spaces, from cramped modern studios to tiny guest rooms, we turned to expert Philip Gorrivan, who launched his namesake New York-based interiors firm in 2001.
+When square footage is tight every piece counts, well-picked modern furniture and handy objects can transform a shoebox-sized interior.
+For tips on how to manage small spaces, from cramped modern studios to tiny guest rooms, we turned to expert Philip Gorrivan., who launched his namesake New York-based interiors firm in 2001.
 Since then he has brought his unique sense of glamour and fresh style to projects from New York to Toronto, layering each room with special pieces, unexpected texture, and colorful accents.

 YLiving: What’s your top piece of advice when decorating a small space?

 Philip Gorrivan: Small rooms deserve special attention.
 They’re an opportunity to create something really unique, whether it’s a modern studio in the city or a cozy welcoming space in the country.
 Treat them with the same care you would any other room in your home.